Particular/docs.particular.net/samples/aws/lambda/sqs/sample.md

 ## Running the sample

-INFO: It is not possible at this stage to use the AWS Mock Test tool to locally run the sample.
+INFO: It is not possible at this stage to use the AWS .NET Mock Lambda Test Tool to locally run the sample.

  Run the following command from the `AwsLambda.SQSTrigger` directory to deploy the Lambda project: